samueletonati/Counterfactual-Ensembles-For-Churn-Prediction/README.md

 - **cp_ils_new.py:** This script implements the CP-ILS method for generating counterfactual explanations.
 - **dice.py:** This script implements the DiCE method for generating counterfactual explanations.
 - **growing_spheres.py:** This script implements the Growing Spheres method for generating counterfactual explanations.
-- **lore.py:** [NOT USED] This script implements the LORE (Local Rule-based Explanations) method.
-- **ensemble.py:** This script implements an ensemble approach of counterfactual explanations from the above methods, DiCE, GS, CP-ILS, and CFRL.
+- **ensemble.py:** This script implements an ensemble approach of counterfactual explanations from the above methods, DiCE, GS, T-LACE, and CFRL.
 It then selects the top counterfactuals for each instance based on a weighted combination of metrics such as Proximity, Sparsity, Plausibility, and Diversity.
 The selected counterfactuals are chosen to provide the most informative and diverse explanations for model predictions.
 - **environment.yml:** This file contains dependencies required to set up the environment for running the code in this repository.

 ## Usage
 1. Ensure that the required dependencies are installed by setting up the environment using the environment.yml file.
-2. Run the Unicredit_Churn.ipynb notebook to preprocess the data and train the churn prediction model.
+2. Run the Churn.ipynb notebooks to preprocess the data and train the churn prediction model.
 3. Utilize the 4 scripts provided in the repository to generate counterfactual explanations from the test set.
 4. Run ensemble.py script for evaluation and selection of top-performing counterfactual examples.